 Lola Hoad is a letterer, designer and small business coach based in Brighton, and one of my favourite people.
 Not only has she successfully honed an aesthetic and strong message that’s rapidly become synonymous with supporting independent brands and creatives, she has also developed a beautiful brand and powerful entrepreneurial ethos that propels her work and inspires others.
 Her ‘Shop Independent’ illustration has become the face of an online revolution and influenced a shift in the way we all think about what and how we shop and consume.

 In the last few years, Lola has founded LH design, a paper goods company, and One Girl Band, a welcoming collective for female entrepreneurs and creatives.
-We’re also proud to say that this year, Lola joined us as one of our speakers at YOUNG GOLD TALKS, sharing her wisdom, tips and experiences with our guests and community at Google Campus.
-Now, as we finish off the gift shopping, rumination and reflection essential to December, we’re happy to be sharing her story with you…
+I’m also proud to say that this year, Lola joined us as one of our speakers at YOUNG GOLD TALKS, sharing her wisdom, tips and experiences at my first community talks event at Google Campus.
+Now, as I finish off the gift shopping, rumination and reflection essential to December, I’m delighted to be sharing her story with you…

 What are the main themes of your work?

 My lettering work is very minimal and monochrome.
 It’s quite simple as I think that makes the words and phrases I write more powerful.
 I’m inspired by everyday life; the trials and tribulations that we encounter, as well as our wins and successes.

 I started LH design in May 2014 after a redundancy from a graphic design job.
 I’ve always been creating silly greeting cards for family and friends, and I realised that although I was endlessly searching for a new job, I didn’t really want to go back to a normal one.
 I don’t function very well in a conventional job, in fact I barely function at all, so for my mental health, wellbeing and for me, I decided I would go self-employed.
 It sounds incredibly cliched, but it’s the best thing I’ve ever done.

 What kind of challenges do you face as a small business owner